simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-of-using-ansible-in-a-hybrid-cloud-environment/index.en.md

 ## Simplified Infrastructure Management

 Ansible's **agentless architecture** and **declarative language** make it simple to manage complex hybrid cloud environments.
-By utilizing human-readable **YAML** configuration files, Ansible allows you to describe the desired state of your infrastructure, making it easy to understand and maintain.
+By using human-readable **YAML** configuration files, Ansible allows you to describe the desired state of your infrastructure, making it easy to understand and maintain.
 Additionally, Ansible's agentless approach eliminates the need to install and manage agents on your managed systems, reducing complexity and overhead.

 **Modules** are another essential feature of Ansible, providing pre-built automation components that streamline tasks such as provisioning, configuration management, and application deployment.
 With hundreds of built-in modules and a vibrant community developing custom modules, Ansible offers a wealth of resources to simplify your hybrid cloud management.